 - Before a decision is made to cancel classes and/or activities due to snow or severe weather conditions, the Director of Facilities, or designate, will contact the local weather station, the RCMP, BC Transit and other weather and road information sources for reports.

-- The decision to close the college, or a specific campus, is that of the President, or designate, in consultation with the Vice President of Finances and Facilities and the Director of Facilities Services, and will be communicated to the Director of Marketing and Communications.
-The Director of Marketing and Communications, or designate, will then implement NIC's communication protocols to the broader internal and external communities.
+- The decision to close the college, or a specific campus, is that of the President, or designate, in consultation with the Vice President of Finance and College Services and the Director of Facilities, Safety and Security, and will be communicated to the Director of Public Affairs and Communications.
+The Director of Public Affairs and Communications, or designate, will then implement NIC's communication protocols to the broader internal and external communities.

 - CBC Radio - Victoria